 SAVE THE DATE

 Befitting Killebrew’s vision and Thompson’s fighting spirit, the Killebrew-Thompson Memorial continues to support the battle against leukemia and other cancers.
-Now an enduring summer tradition, 2016 marks the tournament’s 40th anniversary.
-The event has raised over $15.6 million to date, with all proceeds directly funding cancer research at both St. Luke’s Mountain States Tumor Institute, and the Masonic Cancer Center, University of Minnesota.
+Now an enduring summer tradition, 2018 will mark the tournament’s 42nd anniversary.
+The event has raised over $16.6 million to date, with all proceeds directly funding cancer research at both St. Luke’s Mountain States Tumor Institute, and the Masonic Cancer Center, University of Minnesota.
 Through the groundbreaking scientific advancement of these institutions, the Killebrew-Thompson tradition continues.